-After you’ve made it to Chiang Khong, you’ll get stamped out of Thailand and you’ll board a bus that will drive you over “Friendship Bridge.”
-Once you cross the bridge, give yourself a big pat on the back, Welcome to Laos!
+After you’ve made it to Chiang Khong, you’ll get stamped out of Thailand at the Thai Immigration office.
+From here, you’ll board a waiting bus that will drive you over “Friendship Bridge.”

 Boarding The Slow Boat from Thailand to Luang Prabang

 Once at the From Huay Xai pier, you’ll wait to board the 2-day slow boat to Luang Prabang.
 While you are waiting, if you need a refill on snacks, water and beer, this is your time to do so!